 "There were members of the media at the museum waiting for the trucks," Johnson details.
 "They wanted to get pictures of some of the high-profile pieces such as the 20-foot-tall Pirates of the Caribbean Black Pearl model and a lightcycle from TRON: Legacy.
 We had to make sure the trucks got there one after another so the media could get their pictures and run stories about the upcoming show."

-The arrival of UPS trucks that day was timed just as the museum needed and media hoped--and it all came down to logistics.
+The arrival of UPS trucks that day was timed just as the museum needed and media hoped--and it all came down to precise planning and logistics.

 Learn more about freight services from UPS to find out how we can help your company with its freight shipping needs.
 We're familiar with moving packages of all kinds and offer customized solutions.